 Here are a few powerful features you might not be using according to LinkedIn expert Wayne Breitbarth.
 Read on to see the first 3 features. ~LSi Media

-Although lots of people use LinkedIn, many neglects to utilize the professional network to its full potential.
-Here are a few incredibly useful features you might not be using.
+Although many people use LinkedIn, many neglects to utilize the professional network to its full potential; here are some incredibly useful features you might not be using.

 Incorporating keywords will boost your SEO and help you become found on LinkedIn and your LinkedIn profile found by search engines.
 Consider the ideal person your profile would speak to, consider your buyer personas, and — if your profile were side by side with another — which words would make you stand out.
-Have these words thought out and ready when you create or edit your profile.
+Have these words thought out and ready when creating or editing your profile.

 Areas to incorporate great keywords include your headline, summary, interests, job titles, job descriptions, and skills.
 A keyword-centric headline will boost your profile traffic and makes you more appealing to prospective employers.

-Your summary should include keywords that are relevant to your goals and objectives in your area of business.
-Your interests area is under the additional info area on your profile and another place to incorporate even more keywords related to your business or career goals.
+Your summary should include keywords relevant to your goals and objectives in your business area.
+Your interests area is under the additional info area on your profile and another place to incorporate more keywords related to your business or career goals.

 2) Recommendations & Endorsements

-Recommendations can be a critical part of your LinkedIn profile, while endorsements seem to just confuse people.
-That said, both play a role in how you are found during advanced people searches.
+Recommendations can be a critical part of your LinkedIn profile, while endorsements seem to confuse people.
+Both play a role in how you are found during advanced people searches.
 Endorsements make it easy for a connection to quickly say that you are experienced in a certain area without a full recommendation.

 To hide an endorsement, go to the pull-down menu at the top of the screen, and under “profile,” click “edit profile.”
 When you scroll to the “skills” section, you will see a pencil icon.
-Click the pencil and you will see your “skills and endorsements settings.”
-Simply hit the “X” next to the skill you would like to delete.
+Click the pencil, and see your “skills and endorsements settings.”
+Hit the “X” next to the skill you would like to delete.
 You can also reorder these skills simply by dragging them into a different order.

 Recommendations are important to your profile because the number of recommendations you receive is highlighted at the top of your page when your name appears in a listing of group members.
 The number of recommendations you have is also a criteria factor for search rankings.

-Oftentimes, recommendations can only be acquired if you ask someone to provide one.
-Be sure the writer includes specifics such as the results of your work together, sales increases, or how your expertise was put to use.
+Often, recommendations can only be acquired if you ask someone to provide one.
+Be sure the writer includes specifics such as the results of your work together, sales increases, or how your expertise was used.
 Always thank a connection that provides a recommendation.

 3) Professional Gallery (with work examples, photos, videos & Slideshares)

-If you’d like to really stand out on LinkedIn and attract more business opportunities, a great way to get noticed is through visual content and creating a portfolio of work examples.
-There are a few ways you can create a portfolio by adding project examples, images, embedded video, and Slideshare presentations to your profile page.
+If you’d like to stand out on LinkedIn and attract more business opportunities, visual content and creating a portfolio of work examples is a great way to get noticed.
+There are a few ways you can create a portfolio by adding project examples, images, embedded videos, and Slideshare presentations to your profile page.
 (If you need help creating your LinkedIn professional portfolio, this SlideShare will walk you through the process.)